Simulating a coin with irrational bias using rational arithmetic: Algorithm description and basic properties

 \section{Algorithm description and basic properties}

-The proposed algorithm is inspired by \cite[algorithm 2]{Latuszynski11}, which uses a continuous uniform random variable $U$ on $(0,1)$, a sequence of monotonically increasing lower bounds $\lowerqu_k$ that converge to $\target$, and a sequence of monotonically decreasing upper bounds $\upperqu_i$ that converge to $\target$.
-The algorithm in the cited reference generates $U$ and then computes $\lowerqu_i$, $\upperqu_i$ for successive $i$ until $U \leq \lowerqu_k$ or $U > \upperqu_i$ (this occurs for finite $i$ with probability $1$).
-The output $Y$ is then $1$ if $U \leq \lowerqu_i$ and $0$ if $U > \upperqu_i$ for the last $i$.
+The proposed algorithm is inspired by \cite[algorithm 2]{Latuszynski11}, which uses a continuous uniform random variable $U$ on $(0,1)$, a sequence of monotonically increasing lower bounds $\lowerqu_k$ that converge to $\target$, and a sequence of monotonically decreasing upper bounds $\upperqu_k$ that converge to $\target$.
+The algorithm in the cited reference generates $U$ and then computes $\lowerqu_k$, $\upperqu_k$ for successive $k$ until $U \leq \lowerqu_k$ or $U > \upperqu_k$ (this occurs for finite $k$ with probability $1$).
+The output $Y$ is then $1$ if $U \leq \lowerqu_k$ and $0$ if $U > \upperqu_k$ for the last $k$.

 Generating a \emph{continuous} uniform random variable in a computer simulation poses numerical precision problems, and is not compatible with using \emph{rational} arithmetic.
+The reason is that computer simulations typically represent non-integer numerical values using floating-point data types, which implies that the number of significant digits that can be used is limited to a fixed value.
 Instead, the algorithm to be presented does not generate $U$ explicitly, but only the information about it which is \emph{necessary} at each iteration $k$ to determine if $U$ is below $\lowerqu_k$, above $\upperqu_k$, or between the two bounds.
+This avoids the loss of accuracy that would be incurred when trying to represent the exact value of $U$.

 Let $\target \in (0,1)$ be represented as a convergent series with positive, rational terms $a_j$:

 Series expressions of this form are available for the majority of commonly used constants.
 In addition, a bound $\error(N)$ for the truncation error is assumed to be known, and to be computable with operations involving only rational numbers: